ConvertKit/convertkit-wordpress/TESTING.md

 Our Acceptance Tests can now call `$I->checkNoWarningsAndNoticesOnScreen($I)`, instead of having to write several lines of code to perform each error check for every test.

+Further Acceptance Test Helpers that are provided include:
+- `activateConvertKitPlugin()`: Logs in to WordPress as the `admin` user, and activates the ConvertKit Plugin.
+- `setupConvertKitPlugin()`: Enters the ConvertKit API Key and Secret in the Plugin's Settings screen, saving it.
+- `loadConvertKitSettingsGeneralScreen()`: Loads the Plugin's Settings screen at Settings > ConvertKit > General.
+- `loadConvertKitSettingsToolsScreen()`: Loads the Plugin's Tools screen at Settings > ConvertKit > Tools.

+The above helpers automatically check for PHP and Xdebug errors.

+## Writing Helpers

 With this methodology, if two or more of your tests perform the same checks, you should:
 - add a function to the applicable file in the `tests/_support/Helper` directory (e.g. `tests/_support/Helper/Acceptance.php`),